michael-berthold/michael-berthold.github.io/_musings/2026-07-21-modern-programming-defines-behavior.md

 can proactively ask the human for additional information.
 As more such documents become part of the AI training material, they will be able to identify common patterns and flag ambiguities or unusual assumptions in a given behavior specification.

-### CS does what it does best: Keep abstracting...
+### Computer Science continues to do what it does best: Keep abstracting.

 Programming will evolve to another level of abstraction once we figure out what a suitable AI- and human-compatible behavior specification language looks like *and* come up with reliable ways to make an AI translate this into actual computer code.